RishikaAgarwal2025/RishikaAgarwal2025.github.io/index.md

 ### 👋 Welcome!

 Thank you for visiting my website.
 I’m Rishika Agarwal, currently pursuing an MSc in Business Analytics at the University of Warwick.

+I’m passionate about solving real-world problems using data.
+My skillset spans Python, SQL, Tableau, and other analytical tools.

 Explore my academic journey, projects, teaching experience, and dissertation through the navigation bar above.